-This is a performance you watch, touch and move around in
+This is a performance you watch, touch and move around in Come and go as you with from each of the durational performances

 Francesca will be wearing a large skirt decorated with plants.

 They will talk to the audience about English Country Plants, Trees and female pleasure, and the links between them.